Tutorials UPDATED: 11 December 2024

 8 min read

-Have you ever received the “404 Page Not Found” message while surfing on the internet and didn’t know what it was?
+Have you ever received the “404 Page Not Found” message while surfing the internet and didn’t know what it was?
 Are you working on your website and would like to protect it from 404 errors?
 In this article, we will explain what is the 404 error, why it shows, and how to avoid having 404-related issues on your website.

 What is a 404 error?